ReFirmLabs/binwalk/src/extractors/README.md

 matches without performing an actual extraction.

 The `extractors::common` API functions *should* be used for the creation of files/symlinks/directories, constructing file paths, etc.
-These functions protect against common path traversal attacks by effectively chrooting file paths inside the specified "chroot directory":
+These functions protect against common path traversal attacks by ensuring that paths are not created outside of the specified "chroot directory":

 - `create_file`
 - `create_fifo`